 The Master Programme in Sustainable Development is interdisciplinary, which implies that your classmates will have completely different experiences from your own.
 We see the diversity of the student body and the differences of perspectives as a great benefit to our students.

-Instructions take place both at Uppsala University and the Swedish University of Agricultural Sciences, which is also located in Uppsala.
+Teaching takes place both at Uppsala University and the Swedish University of Agricultural Sciences, which is also located in Uppsala.
 Normally, you will take two courses in parallel.

-The most common parts of the instruction are composed of lectures, computer and field exercises, as well as seminars where you discuss both your own written work and that of others.
+Teaching is usually composed of lectures, computer and field exercises, as well as seminars where you discuss both your own written work and that of others.

 Second semester You will study how society’s structure influences our ability to achieve sustainable development.
 The studies embrace global issues, decision-making processes and interdisciplinary methods.
 You will use your knowledge in a case study that you pursue together with the other students.
 If you wish to obtain a one-year Master’s degree, you must conclude the second term with an essay.